trzndr/orders/readme.md

-Orders Management System - with Slack
+Orders Management System - with Slack (POV)
 ======================================================================
 This is an example of POV for Slack,